ETC5523: Communicating with Data

 🎯 Objectives

-• Create a piece of plain-language communication
+• Create a piece of technical communication

 Important